caglar7/SpinWheel/README.md

 <img src="Images/StartScreen.png" height="250" > <img src="Images/Guessing.png" height="250" >

-Note: Puzzles are in Turkish even though UI is in English.
+Note: For practicality, puzzles are in Turkish even though UI is in English.